lytedev/lyte-theme/README.md

 # Lyte Theme

-Lyte is a minimal, aesthetically pleasing theme for Sublime Text.
+Lyte is a minimal, aesthetically pleasing theme for Sublime Text with fancy-schmancy border status indicators.
 Don't believe me?
 Check it out.

 ![Lyte Theme clean][3]

+Maybe you don't like fancy-schmancy border status indicators, but you like flat, dark minimalism.

+![Lyte Theme NoBorder][8]

 * **Font**: Consolas 9
 * **Color Scheme**: Lyte (included in this theme)